ngambip/Diabetes_factors_2024/README.md

   ## Findings

-   (i) BMI Age Analysis: Highlighted obesity trends across different age groups, emphasizing the need for age-specific               health interventions.Age groups of 40-49 and 80-89 have the highest record of Obesity whilst this was common in               all ages each group recording above 100 patients as being Obese.
+   (i) BMI Age Analysis: Highlighted obesity trends across different age groups, emphasizing the need for age-specific health interventions.Age groups of 40-49 and 80-89               have the highest record of Obesity, whilst this was common in all age groups beacuse they all recorded above 100 patients as being Obese.

   (ii) BMI Education Analysis: Identified higher obesity rates among certain education levels especialy holders of Barchelors Degree qualification.These constitute atleast                 39% of the populations and have shown high numbers of those with average BMI above the recommended.

   (iii) BMI Socioeconomic Status Analysis: Noted variations in BMI across different socioeconomic groups and medium income earners being the highted numbers of Obese                     Patients recording 302.

   (iv) BMI Diet Score: People who's diet score was rated poor and fair had their Average BMI above avarage,Out of the population of 1,879, 321 diet score was poor and 245                 was fair and also categorised Obese being 30% of the population.

    (V) BMI Etinicity: It was also noted the People of Causian race had average BMI above average and where of the population 280 Causians were recorded as Obese and                       Overweight.

    (Vi) BMI Gender: Gender is not a big issue when it comes to Average BMI measure.This was just a 1% difference between them and Women having a higher % than women.

   (Vii) It was also noted that out of the  entire population 34% was categorised as Obese and 27% was found Overweight, thereforebhaving over half of the population being                 unhealhty and potential risk to the deadly diseases.

 # Recommendations

    (i) BMI by Age: Develop targeted interventions for specific age groups to prevent obesity Especially eary intervention for the age of 20-29 so that they mature with the                 culture of being and maintaing a healthy life style.

   (ii) BMI by Socioeconomic Status,Implement customized health programs for different SES groups.

   (iii) BMI by Education Level: Tailor public health campaigns to promote healthy lifestyles among different educational backgrounds.

    (iV) BMI by Diet Score: Encourage healthier eating habits through nutritional guidance and education.